sony671/CSharp-SingleInstanceHandler/README.md

 public MainWindow()
 {
-  // Checks only if this application is the first istance.
+  // Checks if this application is the first instance only.
-  // You can add "true" if you want to send start arguments to the first instance if curent instance are not the first. if (SingleInstanceHandler.CheckAndLaunch("MyApplicationName")) {
+  // You can add "true" if you want to send startup arguments to the first instance if the current instance is not the first. if (SingleInstanceHandler.CheckAndLaunch("MyApplicationName")) {
     //This is the first instance